Cinderella Castle: Magic Kingdom

 Originally, a suite was planned for the Disney family and executives, but since Walt Disney died nearly five years before the park opened, it remained unfinished, and eventually was turned successively into a telephone call center, a dressing room, and is currently a hotel room.
 There are three elevators inside the castle.
 One is for guest use and goes between the lobby of Cinderella's Royal Table and the second floor restaurant.
 The second is for restaurant staff use, and is located in tower 2 to the left of the drawbridge.
 It has landings in the Utilidors, the mezzanine level in a break room, and on the second floor in the kitchen.
 The third elevator is in tower 20, and services the Utilidors, the breezeway, the kitchen of Cinderella's Royal Table, and the Cinderella Castle Suite.
 The suite is about 30 ft below the level where the zipline cable that Tinker Bell "flies" on for the fireworks show is attached to tower 20.
 Access to the cable is by ladder.
 From January 2007 to December 2009 the suite was used as a prize for the Disney Dreams Giveaway at the Walt Disney World Resort during the Year of a Million Dreams/35 anniversary celebration.

 Cinderella Castle was designed so that it was tall enough to be seen from the Seven Seas Lagoon in front of the Magic Kingdom, where many guests took ferries from the parking lot to the gates of the park.
 In theme park jargon, Cinderella Castle was conceived as the primary "weenie" (a term commonly used by Walt and his Imagineers) that draws new entering guests through Main Street, U.S.A. towards the central hub, from where all other areas can be reached.

-On February 17, 2020, in honor of the 70th anniversary of the release of the 1950 Disney animated film Cinderella, Disney announced the castle will be getting repainted within the spring & summer 2020 with dark blue roofs, a slight rose pink color, and will have many gold trim accents on the castle, along with darker stone.
+On February 17, 2020, in honor of the 70th anniversary of the release of the 1950 Disney animated film Cinderella, Disney announced the castle will be getting repainted within the spring & summer 2020 with dark blue roofs, a slight rose pink color, and will have many gold trim accents on the castle, along with darker stone similar to Disneyland's Sleeping Beauty Castle.
 Disney has assured that the castle will still be fully visible while the work is on going, and the fireworks shows will continue.
 However, COVID-19 forced the park to close from March to July 2020 so most of the work was done when the park closed.
 The paint job was completed in July 2020 shortly after the reopening of Walt Disney World.
 Originally, the tower spires were painted a bluish-purple, but were painted back to royal blue in Spring 2021 as Disney began installing the 50th anniversary decorations on the Castle.